 - 1/2 teaspoon Onion Powder

-- Begin heating oil on medium heat on the stove top.
+- Begin heating oil in skillet on medium heat on the stove top.

 - In shallow casserole or pie dish, stir together breadcrumbs and spices, set aside.